 Source Book mailings are an important component of our business.
-We continue to adjust and refine our Source Book mailing strategy and we expect to do so in the future.
-For example, in fiscal 2014 and fiscal 2015, we reduced the number of Source Books circulated, and in fiscal 2016, we decided to move the mailing of our annual Source Books to the Fall, whereas our Source Books were circulated in the Spring in the prior years.
-We intend to continue adjusting our Source Book circulation strategy based on a variety of factors, including the success of the various changes that we adopt.
+We continue to adjust and refine our Source Book mailing strategy based on a variety of factors, including the success of the various changes that we adopt.
 We can provide no assurances as to the success of any Source Book strategy we pursue.
 Increased expenditures on our catalog strategy may result in the production of too many Source Books, which could negatively affect our operating margins.
 Reducing expenditures on our catalog strategy, however, could overly restrict catalog circulation and have a negative effect on our revenues.
 Our efforts to optimize our Source Books and strategies for use of the Source Books to market our business may encounter difficulties.
 There can be no assurance that we will be successful as we make changes to our Source Book strategy including with respect to the cadence and timing of mailings, the format of the Source Books, the team we staff for optimizing our Source Book format and mailings, and the use of the Source Books as a marketing and promotional tool including with respect to prospecting for new customers.
 Additionally, due to the size of our Source Books we have in the past received negative publicity from environmental groups.
 If we fail to adequately adjust our catalog strategy to meet our goals, or if our catalog strategy is unsuccessful, our results of operations could be negatively impacted.